vitessio/website/content/en/docs/contributing/build-on-ubuntu.md

 The following has been verified to work on __Ubuntu 19.10__.
 If you are new to Vitess, it is recommended to start with the [local install](../../get-started/local) guide instead.

-For installation on macOS see __TODO__.
-If you would like to extend this guide for `yum` based distributions, please [send us a pull request](https://github.com/vitessio/website).

 ## Install Dependencies

 ### Install Go 1.12+